BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 *The Matrix* is one of my all-time favorite movies, which increased my interest in computer science and philosophy.
 As a child, I fantasized about being *The One*, akin to the hacker Neo, who could hack the matrix.
 Interestingly, the movie is inspired by French philosopher and theorist of postmodern media and culture, Jean Baudrillard (1929 -- 2007), especially by his book *Simulacra and Simulation* {% cite baudrillard:1983 %}.
-The book even makes an appearance (as an empty prop) at the beginning of the film when Neo gives a disc to his clients and the actors were reportedly required to read it.
+The book even makes an appearance (as an empty prop) at the beginning of the film when Neo gives a disc to his clients.
+The actors were even reportedly required to read it.

 Baudrillard---the prophet of post-truth---focused on analyzing what can be termed *postmodern media*, although postmodernity is challenging to define.
 Thinkers in the field of postmodern theory frequently hold different opinions but there is one core agreement: there are no all encompassing meta-narratives.